Data-Driven Detection and Identification of IoT-Enabled Load-Altering Attacks in Power Grids: Discussion and Implementation

+{ Note that the power system is naturally dynamic, i.e., the frequency/phase angle fluctuations occur due to natural load changes.
+Thus, the grid operator will need a mechanism to differentiate these natural variations from LAAs.
+There are two important differences between natural load fluctuations and an LAA: (i) for static LAAs, $\epsilon^L_i$ will have a large value (to cause unsafe frequency excursions, please see Fig.~\ref{fig:Attack_Grid} (a)) (ii) for dynamic LAAs, the attack controller gain parameter $K^L_{i,j}$ will be non-zero and positive.
+Note that this is designed to work in an opposite manner to the generator's governor control (that arrests deviations), i.e., the dynamic LAA decreases the load when the frequency is increasing (about the setpoint), and LAA increases the load when the frequency is decreasing (below the setpoint) \cite{AminiLAA2018}}.

+{In general, the operator can adopt the following procedure to differentiate natural load fluctuations to attacks. (i) Implement the SR or PINN algorithm periodically to infer $\epsilon^L_i$ and $K^L_{i,j}$ values from the observed data. (ii) If $\widehat{\epsilon}^L_i \neq 0$ and $\widehat{K}^L_{i,j} = 0,$ then, compare $\widehat{\epsilon}^L_i$ against a threshold value, which is computed based on the historical or forecasted value of the load fluctuations.
+If it exceeds the threshold, raise an attack alert. (iii) If $\widehat{K}^L_{i,j} > 0,$ compare against a threshold (around zero).
+If it exceeds the threshold, raise an attack alert.}

-\section{Implementing the Methods}
+\subsection{Implementing the Methods}

-In this section, we highlight the implementation aspects of the SR and PINN algorithms.
-The proposed algorithms can be integrated into existing wide-area monitoring systems (WAMS) in a straightforward manner.
-The hierarchical structure of WAMS network is shown in Fig.~\ref{fig:WAMS}.
-PMUs installed at the substation monitor the phase angle/frequency measurements, and send these measurements to a phasor data concentrator (PDC), and subsequently to a control center (CC).
-The proposed algorithms can be implemented in a centralized (at the CC), or decentralized manner.
+This section highlights the implementation aspects of the SR and PINN algorithms.
+The proposed algorithms can be straightforwardly integrated into existing wide-area monitoring systems (WAMS).
+The hierarchical structure of the WAMS network is shown in Fig.~\ref{fig:WAMS}.
+PMUs installed at the substation monitor the phase angle/frequency measurements and send these measurements to a phasor data concentrator (PDC) and subsequently to a control center (CC).
+The proposed algorithms can be implemented in a centralized (at the CC) or decentralized manner.
 Since they are not significantly resource-intensive, both the SR and PINN algorithms can be implemented at the edge, either at a local phasor data concentrator (PDC) or at individual substations with limited information exchange between the nodes.
 This allows efficient response and detection, more control over data flows, and therefore enhanced security, privacy and data handling.
 We elaborate the method in the following.

 Recall that the SR algorithm involves solving \eqref{eqn:sparse_reg} for every victim node $i \in \mathcal{V}$ to determine $\kv_i$.
 This in turn requires the following signals at each node $i \in \mathcal{V}$: (i) $ \delta_i$ (ii) $ \{ \delta_{j} \}_{j \in \mathcal{N}_i},$ and (iii) $ \{ \omega_{k_j} \}_{ k_j \in \mathcal{S}}$.
 Note that (i) can be monitored locally at individual substations, and (ii) only requires information exchange with the neighboring nodes of node $i,$ i.e., $j \in \mathcal{N}_i$.
 On the other hand, (iii) requires information exchange from all the potential nodes at which the attacker can sense the grid frequency.
 In practice, due to the attacker's limited capabilities, these nodes are likely to be restricted to nodes that belong to the same control area or those that are connected to the same PDC.
 Thus, the SR algorithm can be implemented locally with limited information exchange.